rybosome/lmoe/README.md

 Version 0.3.7

 Supports a general expert and image recognition.
-Limited automation for environment setup, no persistence.

 This is currently a very basic implementation, but may be useful to others.